 If you're thinking about filing a Missouri medical malpractice lawsuit, you should know that these cases are notoriously complex.
 Medical records need to be sifted through, expert witness testimony (for both sides) is often essential, and the injured patient needs to comply with a number of procedural requirements right at the outset.
-In this article, we'll take a look at Missouri's "Affidavit of Qualified Health Care Provider" requirement, the statute of limitations filing deadline for these kinds of cases, and the current state of Missouri's medical malpractice damages cap.
+In this article, we'll take a look at Missouri's "Affidavit of Qualified Health Care Provider" requirement, the statute of limitations filing deadline for these kinds of cases, and Missouri's medical malpractice damages cap.

 A "statute of limitations" is a law that sets a time limit on your right to file a lawsuit after suffering some kind of harm.